Metsamor site

-The Metsamor site is the remains of an old fortress located to the southwest of the Armenian village of Taronik, in the Armavir Province.
+The Metsamor site is an archaeological site in the Ararat Plain region of Armenia.
+It includes the remains of settlements and structures dating from the Chalcolithic, Bronze, and Early Iron Ages.

-While a belief was long held according to which the city of Metsamor was destroyed by the Urartians during the Iron Age, researchers now believe it was destroyed by Scythian or Cimmerian nomads.
+According to tradition, Metsamor was destroyed in the Iron Age by the Urartians; researchers now believe it was destroyed by Scythian or Cimmerian nomads.

+The Metsamor site is to the southwest of the village of Taronik, in the Armavir Province.

 History

-The central part of the site lies on a hill overlooking the Ararat Valley.
-Research has been conducted in the fortified citadel and the so-called lower town lying below it, as well as in the cemetery located about 500 m to the east.
-Already in the first seasons, an undisturbed stratigraphic sequence from the Bronze Age (the Kura-Arax period) to the medieval times was documented.
-The oldest traces of settlement date to the turn of the 4th millennium BC (Chalcolithic), the youngest, to the 17th century.
+Metsamor is centered on a hill overlooking the Ararat Valley.
+Archaeologists have excavated the fortified citadel, the area known as the "lower town" below the citadel, and the cemetery to the east.
+Early digs revealed an undisturbed stratigraphic sequence that began in the Bronze Age—the Kura–Araxes culture (c.
+4000–2000 BC)—and ended in the early modern period.
+The oldest traces of settlement date to the turn of the 4th millennium BC, in the Bronze Age or Chalcolithic; the youngest date to the 17th century CE.
 In the Late Bronze and Early Iron Ages (15th–8th century BC), the settlement became an important religious and economic center with a developed metallurgical production.
-On the southern slope of the hill, a large religious complex was discovered, consisting of five small temples with clay “cascading” altars.
-The most famous finds include ornaments, e.g., gold necklaces and gilded belt fittings with depictions of hunting lionesses.
+On the southern slope of the hill was a large religious complex consisting of five small temples with clay “cascading” altars.
+Recovered artifacts include gold necklaces and gilded belt fittings which depict hunting lionesses.